Head‑to‑head · AI customer service

 End-to-end automation & insight

-Aissist — flexibilityResolves conversations end to end and surfaces operational insight — the same core job as Fin.
-The difference is how far you can shape it: workflows, guardrails, tone, escalation logic and actions are open to configuration rather than confined to a fixed template.
+EvenResolves conversations end to end and surfaces operational insight — and it excels on complex, multi-step procedures, not just FAQ answers.
+Workflows, guardrails, tone, escalation logic and actions are open to configuration rather than confined to a fixed template.

 Also automates end to end and ships strong native insight (Performance, Optimize, CX Score, Topics).
 Capable and mature, but the model is more opinionated — you adopt Fin's way of doing things more than you bend it to yours.